 Hear the latest news about everything from quantum computers to astrophysics, all straight from scientists at the University of Maryland.
-Relatively Certain is produced by the Joint Quantum Institute and hosted by a rotating cast, featuring Chris Cesare, Emily Edwards and Sean Kelley.
+Relatively Certain is produced by the Joint Quantum Institute and hosted by a rotating cast, featuring Chris Cesare, Emily Edwards and Dina Genkina.
 Episodes from Quantum Conversations, a prior series focused entirely on quantum physics, will remain available under the new name.

 Emily Edwards and guests Steve Rolston and Alan Migdall talk about the history of the photon.
 Photons sometimes behave both like particles and waves.
 The nature of light has intrigued scientists for centuries.

 Solving the mystery of blackbody radiation brings on the quantum revolution.
 Phil Schewe, Emily Edwards, and Steve Rolston discuss this pivotal moment for modern physics.
 2006 Nobel Prize laureate John Mather discusses how his work relates to blackbody radiation.